VH-Mentorship/W2-MagicStateBall/README.md

 1. **Modularize your code:** That answerArray is over 100 characters, Yuck 🤢.
 Let's hide it in another file.
 Figure out how to put answerArray in its own file, export it, and import it into `App.js`!
 2. **More with states:** Having a bad day?
 Create a [checkbox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) that, when checked, will only let the 8-ball return positive phrases (i.e. "It is certain", "without a doubt").
 You will need to create a new function to handle this, and make good friends with Stack Overflow and the documentation.
 3. **What next?** Anything you want!
-Make the ball shake when you click it, add functionality for a space bar, create a "leaderboard" of results based on how often they show up...
+Make the ball shake when you click it with CSS animations, add functionality for a space bar, create a "leaderboard" of results based on how often they show up...
+Reach out to your pod leaders or in `mentee-works` for advice!